naodroid/bevy_game_tutorial/tutorial/tutorial07.md

 ## Spawn Enemies

-This chapter will focus on creating Enemies without Collision.
+This chapter will focus on creating Enemies with Collision.

 It's easy because similar to `Bullet System`.Let's begin.